 The Department of Mathematics and Statistics has developed an on-line Mathematics Placement Test

-and calculators are not allowed.
-The test is designed to assess competency on precalculus mathematics, and to determine whether
+(MPT) that is specifically designed to assess competency on precalculus mathematics, and to determine whether

 The topics covered on the MPT are:

 Students who wish to review concepts and practise on mathematical techniques that the actual test will focus on may visit the following site to take a sample test: Sample Math Placement Test

 Instructions for students registered in 2015-2016 Term 1 (2015 Sep-Dec) are here.

 Instructions for students registered in 2015-2016 Term 2 (2016 Jan-Apr) are here.

 Instructions for students registering in Math 110 or Math 121 in the 2016 Intersession (May 4-Aug 12) are here.

 This page was last updated on: 2016 Jan 5.